10 Lessons to learn before your family hits the road in an RV

 The Cave Spring Trail in the Needles District of Utah’s Canyonlands National Park also offered something more for kids.
 The trail wound past a historic cowboy camp, prehistoric pictographs, and boulders that just begged to be climbed.

 And I’ll never forget the look on my 4-year-old’s face when he reached the base of Bridalveil Fall in Yosemite National Park after traversing giant boulders and leaving kids much older than him in his dust.

 Nearly all the national parks sponsor a Junior Ranger program for kids.
 Here’s how it works:

-Depending on the popularity of that national park or monument, admission ranges from $15 to $35 per vehicle.
+Depending on the popularity of the national park or monument that you're visiting, admission ranges from $15 to $35 per vehicle.
 If you’re visiting multiple parks in the same year, consider the Annual National Park and Federal Lands Pass for $80.
 It can purchased at any national park or monument entrance.

 10/Wake before the sun